 When we arrived, the travel visa system was down.

 We finally left the airport at 11:30 p.m.
-The only reason we were able to leave was because Phillip had a friend we had come to see, namely Carla who is native Angolan, and she has a guy by the name of Mr. Abel who could scare up $240 (for the two of us at $120@) for the visas.
+The only reason we could leave was that Phillip had a friend we had come to see, namely Carla who is native Angolan, and she has a guy by the name of Mr. Abel who could scare up $240 (for the two of us at $120) for the visas.